 Example:

-Let us take an example to illustrate the Stack Overflow in C++.
+Let's consider an example to demonstrate the utilization of Stack Overflow in C++.

 #include <iostream>